Vappu in Finland – What is it?

 Additionally sugary doughnuts or, munkki in Finnish, is a traditional Finnish May Day delicacy.
 It’s origin, however, is more unclear.
 However, it doughnuts are said to have been a treat served during festivities in Finland already in the middle ages.

-Vappu in Helsinki
+Vappu traditions in Helsinki

 Havis Amanda